USDA FoodKeeper – Cold Storage Guidelines

-"According to the FDA, commercially bottled unopened chutney should be stored in a cool, dry place away from direct sunlight and heat sources.
-Check the expiration date on the label and use the product before that date for optimal quality and safety."
+"According to USDA guidelines, commercially bottled unopened chutney can be stored in a cool, dry place away from direct sunlight, and should be used within the expiration date printed on the packaging for optimal quality and safety."

 Pantry